What's It Like To Be Neil Patrick Harris? He Gives You Options

 HARRIS: Yeah.
 I say, at the very end, (singing) come in and be - come in and be inspired.
 There's no sodomy required.
 And then we kept going with the song.
-Well, they said to me and us, you can't say sodomy.
+Well, they said to me and us, you can't say, sodomy.
 That is - that is against the rules, which was perplexing because it's an actual word and a term and not a bad word and is actually quite non-vulgar.
 But they said we could say, same-sex love, instead of sodomy, which, Terry, hearing me sing, (singing) come in and be inspired.
-There's no same-sex love required - not quite the same effect.
+There's no same-sex love required - not quite the same affect.

 So I was bummed, but then I went to the producer right before the show was airing 'cause it's live.
 And I said, what would happen if I inadvertently - nay, accidently - happened to slip up from the Teleprompter.
 Would we get fined?
 Would you have to cut to a really wide shot?
 Would we get bleeped?
 What would happen?
 And he said, probably nothing.
 Why?
 And I said, no reason.
 And we went and did the show, and - sure enough - they got a phone call from the people that said, they couldn't say it.
 But it was - the damage had been done.
 The number was a success, and no one got in trouble, so that's one to grow on.

 GROSS: And everybody won awards (laughter) for it.
 (Laughter).

 HARRIS: And yeah, they won Emmys for that one.
 We all did.
 That was a good year.